 What results can I expect from a blepharoplasty?

 While an eyelift can offer rejuvenation, you shouldn’t expect it to magically take years off your appearance.
 That being said, results are long-lasting.
-Still, it’s a good idea to up your skincare game (if you haven’t already!) by wearing a sunscreen with SPF 30 regularly.
+Still, it’s a good idea to up your skincare game (if you haven’t already!) by wearing a sunscreen with at least SPF 15 regularly.
 Yes, that means every day!
 This will prevent future sun damage that can lead to sagging skin.

 Dr. Ashley Steffens, a dermatology resident at Southern Illinois University School of Medicine (SIU), helped contribute to the accuracy of this story.